dtzxporter/SETools/README.md

 - To import a model use "SE Tools -> Import SEModel File" or drag and drop a file, this will import a binded model with it's materials.

 ## Changelog:

+*v3.2.1:*
+- Fixes to FPS settings in Maya

 *v3.2.0:*
 - SEAnims now properly respect their framerate value if supported by Maya